- Risk Factors

 What is the prognosis (outcome) for CFS/SEID?

-The prognosis for children is better than that for adults as most children recover completely after about one to four years of treatment; although during recovery, they often have problems in school with attention and memory.
+The prognosis for children is better than that for adults as most children recover completely after about 1-4 years of treatment; although during recovery, they often have problems in school with attention and memory.
 Many will also have anxiety and depression.
 Researchers suggest that cognitive-behavioral therapy is a major effective treatment for adolescents with CFS/SEID.

 Is it possible to prevent CFS/SEID?